E-mail Responses page enables you to configure

 - Select a

-Show Workflow to view a diagram that shows
+Show Workflow to view an image of the

 Save to save your changes.

-Add new response to add another response, if
+Add new response to add another response option,

-- After you add responses, you must add the $EMAILRESPONSE() tag to
+- After you define the responses, you must add the $EMAILRESPONSE() tag

-your notification template and reference the response options that you created.
+and the response options that you create to a new or existing Notification

 Tip: You can customize the success or